Future Soldiers step up to the plate at Oklahoma City Dodgers' Military Appreciation Night

-Maj.
+OKLAHOMA CITY, Okla.
+(Aug.
+25, 2023) — As the sun set and the stadium lights illuminated the field, it was a grand slam of an evening at the Oklahoma City Dodgers' stadium Friday, Aug.
+25 as Maj.
 Gen. Winston Brooks, Fires Center of Excellence and Fort Sill commanding general, and Command Sgt.
 Maj.
-Neil Sartain stood on the diamond to administer the oath of enlistment to seven future Soldiers Aug.
-25, 2023 at the Oklahoma City Dodgers Military Appreciation Night.
+Neil Sartain stood on the diamond to administer the oath of enlistment to seven future Soldiers.

+The Dodgers, wearing camouflage uniforms as a nod to the military personnel in attendance, watched as Brooks took the mound to deliver the ceremonial first pitch before then taking the mic to swear in the future Soldiers.

+"Baseball has always been a game of teamwork, strategy, and dedication.
+And tonight, as we watch our future Soldiers commit to their roles, I'm reminded of Fires 50 #45 - 'Life is Better with Great Teammates.'
+This evening, the Oklahoma City Dodgers and our military community have truly embodied that spirit.
+It's a testament to the unity and magic of baseball."

 |Date Taken: